 Now that things in my garden are getting established, I thought it would be nice to share about some of the perennials that are doing really well in our Edmonton climate (Zone 3a).
 I’m beginning to really love perennials because they come back every year and announce it’s time for spring!

 We did landscaping from scratch about 9 years ago, not really knowing anything about what would do well in our north-facing backyard.
+We probably should have let the experts at Coastal Yardworks landscaping Delta take care of the landscaping for us but at least we tried!
 Now that we’ve had some of our plants for that long, it’s easy to tell what does well and what doesn’t.
 So here are 5 easy to grow perennials for Edmonton, that flourish in our backyard with very little maintenance!
 (These photos are what the plants look like now in late May.)

 1 – Evans Cherry

 It never ceases to amaze me how big and strong these have become.
 They grow like crazy and produce TONS of fruit every year.
 I have to give away a lot because I can’t keep up with it!
 They are closer to the house, so I would consider it to be a partly shady location.
 I rarely water them and they always look super healthy, and of course the cherry blossoms in early spring are so gorgeous.
 I have heard that you can prune these shrubs to look more like trees, which would be fun if you want to have climbing trees for your kids.
 (Unfortunately I found this out very recently so it’s a bit late to try to shape them that way.)
 I honestly have done pretty much nothing to maintain these – I haven’t ever added any fertilizer or compost to the soil – I just let them be and prune them a bit in the winter so that they don’t get so big that we can’t manage them.
 5/5 stars for being easy to grow!

 2 – Ever Bearing Strawberry